Trump tees up medal for Tiger Woods; some question motives

 The Trump Organization has "repeatedly demonstrated their ability to successfully manage unique, high-end courses and golf clubs, and this is no exception," Woods said in a 2018 interview in the company's in-house magazine.

 Ethics officials have criticized Trump for not selling off his assets completely and holding the money in a blind trust.
 Instead, he set up a trust to hold his assets, handed day-to-day management responsibilities to two sons and hired an ethics lawyer to vet business deals.
-Trump can draw money from the trust and, after the presidency, can benefit if his properties increase in value.
+Trump can draw money from the trust and can benefit if his properties increase in value.

 "You have to ask whether it's his true belief Tiger Woods deserves this award or whether he's doing it to help his business," said Jordan Libowitz, communications director at Citizens for Responsibility and Ethics in Washington, a left-leaning public policy group.